What is Zinc Hydroxide?

-- Utilized for careful dressings where it works as a retentive.
-Huge bandages that are utilized post medical procedure are covered with the zinc compound for engrossing the blood from the injury.
+- Utilised for careful dressings where it works as a retentive.
+Huge bandages that are utilised post-medical procedure are covered with the zinc compound for engrossing the blood from the injury.

 - Used as an intermediate for commercial production of pesticides and pigments.